boolean-uk/csharp-tdd-oop-bank-challenge/Boolean.CSharp.Main/user_stories.md

 9. As a customer,
 So I can stay up to date,
 I want statements to be sent as messages to my phone.

+## Developers User Stories:
+*stories to ensure that all requirements are fulfilled*

+10. As a developer,
+So that object-oriented principles are demonstrated,
+I want to utilze Encapsulation, and Polymorphism

+11. As a developer,
+So that I can demonstrate usage of Inheritence in my solution, I want to utilze Inheritence